1. I can’t see the special characters on the buttons!

 - With your text visible in the textbox, click the Clear button.
 This will remove the text from the textbox and from the browser storage for the current editor.

-- However, due to browser privacy restrictions, there is a separate permanent storage for every editor (for example, the French, Spanish and Greek editors each have separate storage).
+- However, due to browser privacy restrictions, there is a separate permanent storage for every editor (for example, the French, Russian and Greek editors each have separate storage).
 So, if you switched editors while your text was in the textbox, each editor’s storage now holds a separate copy of your text.
 That is why, after you click Clear, you have to navigate to every editor that you used (you can use the browser’s Back button for that) – this will overwrite the stored data with the new (empty) data.

 - If your text doesn’t appear in any editor, that means it is no longer stored.